MediaComplete/MediaComplete/README.md

 ###What can I do with Media Complete?###

--Sort music files, with configurable settings
+*Sort music files, with configurable settings
--Quickly edit file metadata
+*Quickly edit file metadata
--Find missing metadata information
+*Find missing metadata information
--Automatically import and sort music
+*Automatically import and sort music
--Listen to music
+*Listen to music
--Create and manage playlists
+*Create and manage playlists

 ###What will be added to Media Complete?###

--Search for music in your library
+*Search for music in your library
--Stream songs from YouTube
+*Stream songs from YouTube
--Search for songs on YouTube
+*Search for songs on YouTube
--Additional playlist controls
+*Additional playlist controls
--Full media player controls
+*Full media player controls
--Anything else we can think of!
+*Anything else we can think of!

 ###How can I help?###